Watch: NASA releases stunning video of its Ingenuity helicopter flying over extraterrestrial landscape

 The helicopter kicked up dust as it soared over the rocky terrain, showing its agility and maneuverability in the thin Martian atmosphere.

 This was Ingenuity’s 47th flight, which took place on April 12, 2023.
-NASA celebrated the milestone of reaching 50 flights on April 15, 2023, marking a remarkable achievement for the first aircraft to fly on another world.
+NASA celebrated reaching 50 flights on April 15, 2023, marking a remarkable achievement for the first aircraft to fly on another world.

 Ingenuity has passed for more than 10 miles (16 kilometers) and has demonstrated its potential as a scout and companion for future rovers.